 The basic concept (Small World theory) is that due to technological advances in communications and travel, friendship networks could grow larger and span greater distances.
 In particular, Karinthy believed that the modern world was ‘shrinking’ due to this ever-increasing connectedness of human beings.

-6 Degrees of Kevin Bacon
+The Origin of the 6 Degrees of Kevin Bacon Game

 In a January 1994 Premiere magazine interview about the film The River Wild, Kevin Bacon commented that he had worked with everybody in Hollywood or someone who’s worked with him or her.
 This comment snowballed into a game based on the idea of Kevin Bacon being the center of the entertainment universe.
 It got media attention and became the focal point of a book called “Six Degrees of Kevin Bacon (ISBN 9780452278448) and lots of television appearances by its authors including on the Jon Stewart Show.